-Line 11: Rents, royalties, partnerships, S corporations, estates, and trusts
+Line 11: Rents, royalties, partnerships, S corporations, trusts, and estates

 Figure the total amount to write on this line by adding

 - the net amount of income or loss, other than business income, you received from - real estate located outside Illinois. - tangible personal property, to the extent it was used outside Illinois.